Appalachian Plateau: Native Americans

-Archaeologists have evidence that Native Americans lived in the Appalachian region more than twelve thousand years ago; however, it is hard to say exactly when the occupants first inhabited the land.
-Human artifacts were collected near the Meadowcroft Rockshelter in southern Pennsylvania that were at least sixteen thousand years old.
+Archaeologists have evidence that Native Americans in the United States lived in the Appalachian region more than 12,000 years ago; however, it is hard to say exactly when the occupants first inhabited the land.
+Human artifacts were collected near the Meadowcroft Rockshelter in southern Pennsylvania that were at least 16,000 years old.
 Because the early Native Americans were hunter-gatherers living off the land, they left little material traces of their lives behind them.
 This is why it is so hard for researchers to determine when they settled in this area.
 Much like many historic Native American tribes, the early Appalachian inhabitants survived as nomads, following their food on a seasonal basis.

 Around this period, North America was still recuperating from its last glacial period, and the climate was very different from the present.
 The climate and habitat more closely resembled a tundra, with lower temperatures, numerous conifer trees, and large mammals, such as mammoths and saber-toothed tigers.
 Eventually, the climate began to warm up again, the large mammals started to disappear, and the vegetation seen more often today began to flourish.
 These climatic changes made life more sustainable for the Native Americans.
 They continued to invent new weapons and made advancements in agriculture until the Europeans arrived in North America.

 European settlement

 Europeans settled in North America beginning in the seventeenth century.
-In 1749, Jacob Martin and Steven Sewell were the first Europeans known to settle the Appalachian Plateau, specifically in what is now Pocahontas County in West Virginia.
+In 1749, Jacob Martin and Steven Sewell were the first Europeans known to settle the Appalachian Plateau, specifically in what is now Pocahontas County, West Virginia.
 European colonization and competition with the Native Americans resulted in high mortality due to new diseases, as well as more deaths and social disruption due to warfare.
 After pushing out the Native Americans, the European American settlers developed much of this land for agriculture.

-From 1861 to 1865, the Appalachian Plateau suffered from the Civil War, but in comparison to many other parts of the country, little damage was done.
+From 1861 to 1865, the Appalachian Plateau suffered from the American Civil War, but in comparison to many other parts of the country, little damage was done.
 During the war, Union forces gained control over a majority of the plateau, and afterwards that possession was not challenged.
 Only three noteworthy battles occurred in the plateau region during the war, so not much of the land was destroyed.

 After the war, the coal industry boomed.
-Many counties in the Appalachian Plateau region, such as McDowell County in West Virginia, became dominated by coal mining.
+Many counties in the Appalachian Plateau region, such as McDowell County, West Virginia, became dominated by coal mining.
 Coal mining towns were created, and many immigrants were attracted to the region for work.
 Although mining was good for the economy, deaths were high in the harsh work of the mines.
 Among the terrible coal incidents was the Monongah mining disaster of 1907.